Let’s Get Social

 If you’ve already looked at the Ranch & Coast page on this site, you know that in 2004 I landed “the best job ever” in a really random way.
 I love writing the monthly travel feature for this beautiful magazine.

 And now, it seems, I have another way to connect with fellow travelers.

 “Thank you for the invitation,” I replied, “but I’m afraid that given the timeframe of the show and our magazine’s deadline, I won’t be able to write about it.”

 “Oh,” the sender wrote, “you write for a magazine?
 We were just hoping you would cover our event on Authentic Luxury Travel and promote it within your social media network.”

 At that moment, I couldn’t help thinking about our nephew – whose parents were concerned about the amount of time he spent playing video games – until the gaming skills he acquired enabled him to excel in the military strategy classes he took at the United States Military Academy at Annapolis.

 When I made my first Facebook friends, I never dreamed how much fun I’d have connecting with other travelers.
-It is so much fun, in fact, that my reach has grown to more than 20,000 direct friends, followers, connections, and acquaintances (and heaven only knows what the indirect reach is due to retweeting etc.) across six social media platforms: Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google+ (I’d love for you to follow me on Twitter @4Luxury_Travel)
+It is so much fun, in fact, that my reach has grown to more than 25,000 friends, followers, connections, and acquaintances across six social media platforms: Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google+ (I’d love for you to follow me on Twitter @4Luxury_Travel)

 Social media enables me to share places and events in real time and reach a broad spectrum of travelers.
 This improves the timeliness of the information I provide without compromising the quality.
 My opinion isn’t for sale in print or online.